 This post is offered as casual hours contract and therefore requires candidates to have a certain level of flexibility.
 You will be offered work only when the hours are available, this may include working at short notice, in the evenings.
 There are no guaranteed hours for these posts and you are under no obligation to work hours for which you are unavailable.

-However, undertaking regular shifts is essential to maintaining the casual contract.
+However, undertaking at least a regular monthly shift is essential to maintaining the casual contract.

 How to apply